 As a result of plans made by Baptist members to provide higher education to the people of the surrounding mountain communities; Williamsburg Institute, was dedicated in January 1889.
-Kentucky state legislature approved the incorporation of the college on April 6, 1888.
+On April 6, 1888, the Kentucky state legislature approved the incorporation of the college.
 In the early 20th century, the school bought Highland College and the institute’s name was changed to Cumberland College.
 The school became the University of the Cumberlands in 2005, not to be confused with Cumberland University located approximately 164 miles southeast of Williamsburg in Lebanon, TN.

 Shortly after the U.S. Civil War and The Reconstruction that followed, this institution has continuously served students from the Appalachian mountain region.
 The university took a significant role in the shaping of public education as the school has been known primarily for programs of elementary and secondary education since the onset.